jessedeans/Stock_Market_Prediction/README.md

 # Predicting the Stock Market

-This repository contains a notebook and datset used to run scikit-learn's linear regression model to predict the future price of the S&P500 Index from historical data.
-The S&P500 is a stock market index that aggregates the stock prices of 500 large companies, more information on the S&P500 can be found [here](https://en.wikipedia.org/wiki/S%26P_500_Index).
+This repository contains a notebook and datset used to run scikit-learn's linear regression model to predict the future price of the S&P 500 Index from historical data.
+The S&P 500 is a stock market index that aggregates the stock prices of 500 large companies, more information on the S&P500 can be found [here](https://en.wikipedia.org/wiki/S%26P_500_Index).
 Predicting whether the index will go up or down helps forecast how the stock market as a whole will perform.

 **Note: You shouldn't make trades with any models developed in this notebook.
 Trading stocks has risks, and nothing in this notebook constitutes stock trading advice.**